 L.K.
-Comstock installed the signal system on Sound Transit’s new 15.6-mile light rail line linking downtown Seattle and communities along the route with Sea-Tac Airport.
+Comstock installed the signals system on Sound Transit’s new 15.6-mile light rail line linking downtown Seattle and communities along the route with Sea-Tac Airport.

-Sister company RailWorks Track Systems installed a portion of the DF track along the line.
+Sister company RailWorks Track Systems installed a portion of the direct-fixation track along the line.